 Kunkletown is a somewhat small town located in the state of Pennsylvania.
 With a population of 10,544 people and two constituent neighborhoods, Kunkletown is the 94th largest community in Pennsylvania.

-Unlike some towns, Kunkletown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kunkletown are a mix of both white- and blue-collar jobs.
-Overall, Kunkletown is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Kunkletown who work in office and administrative support (12.62%), sales jobs (11.09%), and management occupations (10.36%).
+Kunkletown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kunkletown is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Kunkletown who work in sales jobs (9.82%), office and administrative support (9.81%), and management occupations (9.50%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kunkletown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kunkletown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, the citizens of Kunkletown rank slightly lower than the national average.
-16.44% of adults 25 and older in Kunkletown have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Kunkletown is nearly on par with the US average for all cities of 21.84%: 19.06% of adults 25 and older in Kunkletown have a bachelor's degree or advanced degree.

 The people who call Kunkletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kunkletown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kunkletown include Italian, Polish, Irish, and English.

 The most common language spoken in Kunkletown is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.